 Your personal details

 Once you’ve tracked down your old pension plans, you should be able to confirm their plan numbers and transfer values.
-Once you know these, you’ll be ready to start transferring the pensions into your Royal London plan.
+Once you know these, you’ll be ready to start moving the pensions into your Royal London plan.

 The transfer process typically takes between 4-12 weeks.
 This can vary for a few reasons, such as how long it takes your other providers to respond.